TownLake/blog-samrhea-legacy/content/posts/2024/2024-03-02-vegas/index.md

 ## What’s next?

 The kind of dynamism that Europe would need to create this only seems to exist inside of the Mistral office in France, where a single company is pushing the entire French government to lobby the EU to change technology policies.
-Most of Europe seems to default to "no" when presented with change opportunities.
+Most of Europe seems to default to "no" when presented with change.
 They have a solid status quo around here.

-The problem is that other trends, outside of their control, then decide to make the changes for them.
-In this case, a European tradition (a night out, a big dinner, some practical jokes) moved to the States and evolved (a full weekend, travel, partying).
-Movies like the `Hangover` brought these new extensions on the original back to Europe and the Europeans had no where to practice but the old neighborhoods in their ancient, cheaper cities.
+The problem is that external trends, outside of their control, then decide to make the changes for them.
+In this case, a European tradition (a night out, a big dinner, some practical jokes) moved to the States and evolved (a full weekend, travel destination, partying).
+And then became more accessible thanks to lower costs and more disposable income over the decades.
+Movies like the `Hangover` then brought these new extensions on the original back to Europe and the Europeans had nowhere to practice but the old neighborhoods in their ancient, cheaper cities.

-And to be fair the US didn’t just build Vegas overnight.
+And to be fair the US didn’t build Vegas overnight.
+Instead, the most American thing happened.
+We forgot about a place or industry and opportunistic people took advantage of that oversight.
+Some of that was shady and violent, but the end result is a money printing destination that attracts people from all around the world.
+That kind of "innovation filling a vacuum" is harder to replicate in Europe, so this would probably need to be a more deliberate gamble.